waldrain/waldrain.github.io/moniwonig.md

 - prepare three feet for vibration insulation and weight distribution
 - repaint the wall before placing the pump
 - place pump in position
+- frame, build, windproof and insulate air vent holes
-- cut styrofoam pieces for cold output air wind channel
+- cut and assemble styrofoam pieces for cold output air wind channel
+- retain round styrofoam protective covers for the  air vent holes on the top of the pump
+- cut styrofoam pieces for warm input air wind channel

 Todo:

+- remove air vent covers on heat pump
+- protect air vent holes on the top of the pump with round styrofoam protective covers
-- assemble cold output air wind channel
+- assemble input air wind channel
-- frame, build, windproof and insulate air vent holes
-- prepare connection to existing hot water installation: install tap on the hot water distribution bar verteilerbalken
+- install tap on the hot water distribution bar verteilerbalken
 - attach hot water pipe to hot water tap
-- connect cold water supply
-- prepare a duct or cables through the air vent walls for metering or power supply
-- repaint the stairwell and bathroom walls
 - prepare anschluss U R1 Kaltwasser/Entleerung cold water supply connection with tap
+- connect hot and cold water supply pipes
 - test waterproofing of all connections before placing pump in position
+- disconnect water pipes?
 - insulate all the unused taps and connections
+- prepare a duct or cables through the air vent walls for metering or power supply
 - add mesh over the airvent holes
-- remove air vent covers on heat pump
-- install the heat pump
+- place pump in position
-- connect hot water pipes
+- reconnect water pipes
 - insulate all hot water pipes
 - insulate all boiler connections everywhere
-- turn on heat pump and heat water
+- turn on heat pump

+- repaint the stairwell and bathroom walls
 - mount the mirror again
 - turn off gas heater
+- disconnect electric boiler
+- empty electric boiler gradually into flushing water bucket
-- detach and remove the old electricity dumping preheating boiler
+- remove electricity dumping preheating boiler
 - test, calibrate and install arduino voltage controlled switch for boiler
 - implement, test, calibrate and install arduino voltage + charge controlled switch for wwwp